quarto-dev/quarto-web/docs/getting-started/quarto-basics/quarto-basics-jupyter.md

 ![](images/jupyter-cell.png){.border .column-body-outset-right}

 One new twist are the options you see at the top of the cell (`label` and `fig-cap`).
+Cell options are written in YAML using a specially prefixed comment (`#|`).

-In this example, these options are used to make the figure cross-reference-able.
-It's not important to understand the details of cross references now, just know that there are variety of cell options that you can apply to tailor your output.
+In this example, the cell options are used to make the figure cross-reference-able.
 Try changing the `fig-cap` and/or the code, running the cell, and then saving the notebook to see the updated preview.

+There are a wide variety of cell options that you can apply to tailor your output.
+We'll delve into these options in the next tutorial.